Biowust/CroSP/README.md

   python analyze_DLPFC.py

-  Further analysis and drawing:
+  Further analysis and drawing:  Tutorial/analyze_DLPFC.ipynb

-  Tutorial/analyze_DLPFC.ipynb
+  Links to 151673 result files that can be used in the tutorial：https://pan.baidu.com/s/1Ar4-lOTYRaPATGISBSs26w?pwd=2q6c 提取码: 2q6c

 ## Software dependencies
 python==3.9